FeiziSoheil/FeiziSoheil/README.md

     ],
     work : "Currently, I work as a freelance frontend developer, and teach the Python programming language.",
-    learn : `I,m currently learning machine learning and image processing courses in the field of Python programming language, and also learning  and React in the field of web development.` }
+    learn : "I,m currently learning machine learning and image processing courses in the field of Python programming language, and also learning  and React in the field of web development."
+}
 ```